-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered Pittsburg Unified School District's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements of the Measure N Bond Building Fund, but not for the purpose of expressing an opinion on the effectiveness of Pittsburg Unified School District's internal control.
+In planning and performing our audit of the financial statements of the Measure N Bond Building Fund of Pittsburg Unified School District, we considered Pittsburg Unified School District's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements of the Measure N Bond Building Fund, but not for the purpose of expressing an opinion on the effectiveness of Pittsburg Unified School District's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Pittsburg Unified School District's internal control.